 We have been at Hoyo Claro some time ago (and recently again) and it was amazing to discover such a secret spot in the commercialized and touristy area of Punta Cana, where more than ten thousand tourists from all over the world arrive every day.

-Once there, you pay the entrance fee of 150 Pesos (3 USD) and can enjoy the cenote.
+Once there, you pay the entrance fee of 250 Dominican Pesos (5 USD) and can enjoy the cenote.
 Have a swim, free dive a bit, jump into the water or balance yourself while walking on the big trunk which you can find underwater.

 Especially as Punta Cana is one of the hottest parts of the Dominican Republic, the refreshing dip into the cold water of Hoyo Claro feels so rewarding (even you might sweat again on your way back from the lagoon 😉 ).

 If you go during the weekend, you will most likely find a couple of Dominicans enjoying the cold and refreshing water (locals always prefer freshwater over the salty water of the ocean), but during the week you should have this hidden gem more or less on your own (same as when hiking to Salto de la Jalda, another attraction under the common tourist radar).
-As it gets more and more popular among the locals, I would definitely recommend visiting Hoyo Claro during the week.
+As it gets more and more popular among the locals, I would definitely recommend visiting Hoyo Claro during the week, especially as Dominicans love blasting music which could disturb the peace of nature during the weekend.

 – Most Popular Posts on Punta Cana Travel Blog –